-TCG (Turner Consulting Group, http://www.tcg.com), a Washington, DC-based company, is a business process and IT consulting company with a focus on grants management and bioinformatics, providing services for the entire software development lifecycle.
+TCG (Turner Consulting Group, https://www.tcg.com), a Washington, DC-based company, is a business process and IT advisory services company with a focus on grants management and bioinformatics, providing services for the entire software development lifecycle.

 TCG focuses on helping government agencies use the power of the Internet and the Web to better interact with the public, and to generate internal cost savings and efficiencies.
 TCG projects have won awards for their groundbreaking achievements, including piloting the first inter-agency grants management system, and creating the first inter-agency government system to receive secure information from the general public.

 TCG was one of the fastest-growing privately-held companies in the United States in 2001, as ranked by Inc. magazine.
 The firm has been on Washington Technology’s Fast 50.
 The company was SEI-assessed at Capability Maturity Model Integration Maturity Level 2 (CMMI Level 2 for Software as defined by the CMMI version 1.1) in April 2004 after an intense nine-month effort and is one of about 701 companies worldwide to have achieved such recognition of process excellence.

 For more information, contact David G. Cassidy on 202–742-8471 or email@example.com.